functorz-tech/momen_doc/actions/request.md

 ## 3. [Actionflow](./actionflow/basics.md)

 ### Introduction
-Executes a pre-configured actionflow to implement a sequence of actions or complex logics and events.
+Executes a pre-configured actionflow to implement a sequence of actions or complex logic and events.

 ### Note
 Result Data: If the actionflow has defined output parameters, the output will be available as result data for further use.
 For example, if the actionflow generates a random number between 0 and 100, and you want to use this number, first define an integer-type Page Variable on the page.
 Then, on success, add a Set Page Variable action to assign the output parameter to that page variable.